perrochon/gb/ROADMAP.md

 * Placeholder graphics: Things are very much in flux, so there are no final creative assets anywhere.

 ## Regression
-* PanZoom to Star and Planet crashes
+* Ship buttons in Factory no longer disabled when no money (due to array list due to no FindViewByID)

 ## Short Term Small Items
 * DO button crashes app when no game loaded.
 Grey it out.